Adults

 A man attends an inquirer's class to learn about church membership.

-Several times a year our clergy and the membership committee offer classes on what it means to reaffirm your faith and join our congregation as an active member.
-If you are interested in exploring membership, contact Andrew Foster Connors.
+Several times a year we offer classes on what it means to reaffirm your faith and join our congregation as an active member.
+If you are interested in exploring membership, contact Rachel Cunningham.